-These are the news items I've curated in my monitoring of the API space that have some relevance to the API breaches conversation and I wanted to include in my research.
-I'm using all of these links to better understand how the space is testing their APIs, going beyond just monitoring and understand the details of each request and response.11 Oct 2017
+These are the news items I've curated in my monitoring of the API space that have some relevance to the API definition conversation and I wanted to include in my research.
+I'm using all of these links to better understand how the space is defining not just their APIs, but their schema, and other moving parts of their API operations.11 Oct 2017

 I study the API universe every day of the week, looking for common patterns in the way people are using technology.
 I study almost 100 stops along the API lifecycle, looking for healthy practices that companies, organizations, institutions, and government agencies can follow when dialing in their API operations.
 Along the way I am also looking for patterns that aren’t so healthy, which are contributing to many of the problems we see across the API sector, but more importantly the applications and devices that they are delivering valuable data, content, media, and algorithms to.

 One layer of my research is centered around studying API security, which also includes keeping up with vulnerabilities and breaches.
 I also pay attention to cybersecurity, which is a more theatrical version of regular security, with more drama, hype, and storytelling.
 I’ve been reading everything I can on the Equifax, Accenture, and other scary breaches, and like the other areas of the industry I track on, I’m beginning to see some common patterns emerge.
 It is something that starts with the way we use (or don’t use) technology, but then is significantly amplified by the human side of things.